JaimeChavarriaga/gitbook-template/README.md

   - if it is not installed, you must download and install the software from [the official Git website](https://git-scm.com/downloads)

-- For Gitbook Cligitbook
+- For Gitbook Cli (command line tools)
   - To check if Gitbook-Cli is installed, you may execute:
     ```
     $ gitbook -V
     ```

-  - If it is not installed, you must install the package using npm as an administrator
+  - If it is not installed, you must install the package using ``npm`` as an administrator

     ```
     $ npm install -g gitbook-cli
     ```

-  - In linux or mac, you may use ``sudo``to set the user for the ``.npm`` folder and install the package
+  - In linux or mac, you may use ``sudo``to set the user and the path for the ``.npm`` folder and install the package

     ```
     $ export PATH=$PATH:$HOME/.npm-packages/bin